-Before Equity Life purchases a policy, we hire a life expectancy company to determine how long the insured is expected to live.
+Before Life Asset purchases the policy, a licensed life expectancy provider estimates how long the insured may live.

-Life expectancy companies are comprised of doctors and experts who review several documents to determine the insureds' anticipated life expectancy.
-These documents include medical records, family history, past life insurance applications, and actuarial tables.
+Life expectancy providers employ practicing physicians and actuaries to develop their life expectancy estimates based on the insured's medical records, family history, past life insurance applications, and actuarial tables.

-Life expectancy estimates are not 100% accurate and there is no guarantee the insured will pass away on an exact date.
+^{}Life expectancy estimates are not 100% accurate and there is no guarantee the insured will pass away on an exact date.
 Investors must realize there is a possibility some or all of their policies could go past life expectancy, thus reducing their overall return.